-5.8.4 Services for Students with Disabilities (SSD) for Teachers
+5.8.4 Disability and Access (D&A) for Teachers

 On occasion, someone with special learning or access needs will be among your students.
 It is University policy to provide special accommodation to meet these student's needs.
 The University provides screening for students in this category.
 If a student requests accommodation, they must produce a letter from the Dean of Students indicating what the nature of their disability and suggesting appropriate accommodation.
-You should honor this student's request and provide a situation that as closely as possible meets the suggestion but is still appropriate to your class' circumstances.
+You should honor this student's request and provide a situation that as closely as possible meets the suggestion but is still appropriate to your class's circumstances.
 For more information, see: Section 6.2.4.